amccollum/sel/README.md

 sel.sel('input:radio');
 ```

-The function is passed the current element and an option value that was passed to the pseudo-selector, and it
+The function is passed the current element and, optionally, the value that was passed to the pseudo-selector.
+It
 should return `true` if the element matches the pseudo-selector and `false` otherwise.

 ``` js